QUT-AMS/Constitution/Role-Descriptions.md

 ## Projects Director
 > [!NOTE]
-> Technical expertise beneficial, 3-5 hours per week, in-person event attendance expected
+> Technical expertise required or proven interest in AI & ML, 3-5 hours per week, in-person event attendance expected

 The Projects Director will work closely with the President to oversee the continued implementation of QUT AMS projects and project events.
 They are responsible for devising projects for members to pick-up and will provide informal mentorship to members on their projects.